 Past and forthcoming seminars by the project team members:

-- “Auctions Renewables” Keynote Lecture by Natalia Fabra ar the SURED Annual Conferece.
+- “Auctioning Renewables” Keynote Lecture by Natalia Fabra at the SURED Annual Conferece (slides)

-- “Market Power and Price Discrimination: Learning from Changes in Renewables Regulation“, presented at Cambridge University, PUC Chile, CREST (Paris), Dauphine (Paris), Imperial College (London) (slides)
+- “Market Power and Price Exposure: Learning from Changes in Renewables Regulation“, presented at Cambridge University, PUC Chile, CREST (Paris), SciencePo (Paris), Dauphine (Paris), Imperial College (London), CEPR VIOS, Wharton (University of Pennsylvania) (slides)

 - “Auctions with unknown capacities: understanding competition among renewables“, presented by Natalia Fabra at ETH (Zurich, Nov.
 2018), Simposio de Análisis Económico (Madrid, Dec 2018), University of Toulouse, Energy Economics (Madrid), Isaac Newton, Institute (Cambridge), Universidad Autónoma de Madrid, PUC (Santiago de Chile), Ecares (Brussels), the University of Mannheim, Universidad Carlos III de Madrid, Toulouse Conference on Energy Economics, IESE, Florence School of Regulation, Boconni University, University of Vienna (slides)